Where do wasps go in the winter?

-Wasps, like all insects, are subject to a life cycle, and it could be said that the wasp nest has a life cycle all of its own that starts after a long winter sleep.
+Wasps, like all insects, are subject to a life cycle.
+The wasp nest has a life cycle all of its own that starts after a long winter sleep.

-In the UK most wasp and hornets nests start and end April and September, but this can vary depending on the weather and temperature.
+In the UK most wasp and hornets nests start and end in April and September.
+Start and end times vary depending on the weather and temperature.

 In 2019 we enjoyed record temperatures meaning that many nests are still going strong well into November.

 So you can see that nature uses it’s random, climatic opportunities to its advantage.

 Wasps like the median wasp have quite small colonies compared to the Common or European wasps.
 Once their nest reaches about the size of a football, nest construction stops, and the nest matures.